 - Patients not deemed suitable for this service by an oncologist or health care provider or where the patient does not wish to be referred.

 Clinician led triage.

-Please email The National Ovarian and Testicular Tissue Transport and Cryopreservation Service (NOTTCS) at the contact address given on this page.
+Please email the completed NOTTCS referral form to The National Ovarian and Testicular Tissue Transport and Cryopreservation Service (NOTTCS) at the contact address given on this page.